Antiques Roadshow: History

 Among the most valuable items ever to appear on the show were an FA Cup trophy valued at over £1million and two other items each valued at £1million.
 The first was an original 1990s maquette of the Angel of the North sculpture by Antony Gormley, owned by Gateshead Council, featured on 16 November 2008 and valued by Philip Mould and the second was a Fabergé ornament, the property of an army unit, valued by Geoffrey Munn, filmed in 2017 and broadcast on 15 April 2018.
-Glassware expert Andy McConnell valued a collection of chandeliers at seven million pounds (their actual insurance value), noting as he did so that this beat Mould's record; however these were fixtures of the building in which the show was being filmed (Bath Assembly Rooms) rather than an item that had been brought in.
-The two most expensive objects to be actually sold, not merely valued, as a result of being discovered on the show are the 1932 camera found by Marc Allum, which realised over $600,000 (US) in 2013 and the Christofle et Cie Japonisme jardiniere filmed by Eric Knowles, which sold for £668,450 (including buyers premium).
+Glassware expert Andy McConnell valued a collection of chandeliers at seven million pounds (their actual insurance value), noting as he did so that this beat Mould's record; however, these were fixtures of the building in which the show was being filmed (Bath Assembly Rooms) rather than an item that had been brought in.
+The two most expensive objects to be actually sold, not merely valued, as a result of being discovered on the show are the 1932 camera found by Marc Allum, which realised over $600,000 (US) in 2013 and the Christofle et Cie Japonisme jardiniere filmed by Eric Knowles, which sold for £668,450 (including buyer's premium).
+A vase purchased at a car boot sale for £1 was identified in a 2008 show as by Lalique and sold at auction for £32,450.

 Conversely, many items brought before the experts are without commercial value.
-Sometimes, an opportunity may be taken to explain the difference between real and fake items but not at the expense of the owners reputation.
+Sometimes, an opportunity may be taken to explain the difference between real and fake items but not at the expense of the owner's reputation.
 Value is not the only criterion for inclusion; items with an interesting story attached, or of a provenance relevant to the show's location, will often be featured regardless of value.
 Items directly related to The Holocaust may have their stories featured, but are not given valuations.
 An episode commemorating the end of the First World War and featuring personal mementoes, included no valuations.
 All items are appraised, although most appraisals take place off-camera, with only the most promising items (around 50 on an average day) being filmed, of which about 20 appear in the final programme.